jithin-renji/SEA/README.md

 This is a program which can be used to encrypt any given file, by shifting bytes of the file by pseudorandom numbers.

-This sequence of pseudorandom numbers acts as the key, and this can be written to a USB drive.
+This sequence of pseudorandom numbers acts as the key, and is written to a USB drive.
 Essentially, the USB drive acts as a physical key.

 ## Installation